 “And as Lyndon Johnson came up Capitol Hill in the morning, he would be running.” (p.
 217)

 So, the context.
 Caro spends the long first paragraph of that chapter describing the scenery—the columns and pillars of the Capitol—witnessed by the 23-year-old LBJ as he walked (ran!) to his office when he worked as an aide to a Congressman.
 That glorious sentence ends the paragraph, and it’s the perfect capstone.
-I even made someone else read that page because I couldn’t hoard it all for myself.
-Literary perfection.

 The weepy thing happened when I read about how LBJ, as a young Congressman during the Great Depression, helped bring electricity to the Texas Hill Country from whence he came.
 After reading the description of the lives people led before electricity, it makes sense that it was during this time that people began naming their sons for Lyndon Johnson.
 Caro describes how farm women could see the workers coming toward her house with the line of electrical poles, and when the workers arrived, they’d find the finest meal the family could provide, served on their best dishes.